-The Management Company may conclude swaps on behalf of the respective sub-fund within the framework of the investment principles.
+The Management Company or a fund manager appointed by it may enter into swap transactions for the account of the sub-fund's assets within the framework of the investment principles.

 A swap is a contract between two parties based on the exchange of payment flows, assets, income or risk.
-The swaps made for the respective sub-fund may include, but are not limited to, the following: interest, currency, equity and credit default transactions.
+Swap transactions can take a number of forms, including but not limited to interest rate, currency, equity and credit default swap transactions.